The Neumann problem in thin domains with very highly oscillatory boundaries: Introduction

+This paper is organized as follows.
 In Section \ref{basics} we give precise definitions of the two types of thin domains we are considering.
 One of them is the one described in this introduction.
-The other type is a ``comb-like'' thin domain, which can be visualize in Figure 2.
+The other type is a ``comb-like'' thin domain, which can be visualized in Figure 2.
 We also state clearly the two main results we prove, Theorem \ref{main} and Theorem \ref{main2}.
 The short Section \ref{basic-section} states a technical result which will be used later in the proof.
 In Section \ref{thin-domain-graphs} we analyze the type of thin domains which are given as a region between two graphs as in \eqref{thin-intro}.
 In Section \ref{comb} we analyze the other type of thin domains, that we have denoted as a ``comb-like'' thin domain.
+Sections \ref{thin-domain-graphs} and \ref{comb} are dedicated to the proof of Theorems \ref{main} and \ref{main2} respectively.

-We also would like to observe that although we will treat the Neumann boundary condition problem, we may also impose different conditions in the lateral boundaries of the thin domain $R^\eps$, while preserving the Neumann type boundary condition in the upper and lower boundary.
+We also would like to observe that although we will deal with Neumann boundary conditions, we may also impose different conditions in the lateral boundaries of the thin domain $R^\eps$, while preserving the Neumann type boundary condition in the upper and lower boundary.
 Indeed, we may consider conditions of the Dirichlet type, $w^\eps=0$, or even Robin, $\frac{\partial w^\eps}{\partial N}+\beta w^\eps=0$ in the lateral boundaries of the problem (\ref{OPI}).
-The limit problem will preserve this boundary condition.
+The limit problem will preserve this boundary condition as a point condition.